-An online Master of Business Administration in Human Resource Management allows working professionals to further their careers and fill upper-level leadership positions.
-The graduate program is ideal for candidates who wish to grow their business acumen while expanding their knowledge of international business, managerial accounting, data analytics and more.
+An online Master of Business Administration in Human Resource Management allows working professionals to develop a foundation in both business and HR management to further their careers and fill upper-level leadership positions.
+The graduate program is ideal for candidates who wish to grow their business acumen with a focus on HR, while expanding their knowledge of international business, managerial accounting, data analytics and more.

 Benefits of an MBA in HR Management

 A recent article in U.S. News & World Report points to considerable growth in the HR sector, with salaries varying significantly, depending on one's skill set and responsibility level.